DurgaBhavaniVankini/flight/readme.md

 # Item Catalog Web App
-##By Lavanya
+##By Durga Bhavani
 This web app is a project for the Udacity [FSND Course](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).

 ## About
 This project is a RESTful web application utilizing the Flask framework which accesses a SQL database that populates categories and their items.
 OAuth2 provides authentication for further CRUD functionality on the application.
 Currently OAuth2 is implemented for Google Accounts.

 ## In This Project
-This project has one main Python module `project.py` which runs the Flask application.
-A SQL database is created using the `database_setup.py` module and you can populate the database with test data using `lotsofmenus.py`.
+This project has one main Python module `Item.py` which runs the Flask application.
+A SQL database is created using the `database_setup.py` module and you can populate the database with test data using `flightsinfodata.py`.
 The Flask application uses stored HTML templates in the tempaltes folder to build the front-end of the application.
 CSS/JS/Images are stored in the static directory.

 ## Skills Required